 In this article we explore twelve different natural remedies that can be used to help sooth your everyday aches and pains.
-Many of them are fruits, vegetables and herbs that you could even try growing yourself for the ultimate ‘greener living’ remedial boost.
+Many of them are fruits, vegetables and herbs that you could even try for the ultimate ‘greener living’ remedial boost.

 Twelve natural remedies that WORK